-We've created a sample project with an IPython Notebook that uses Plotly's widgets to create beautiful interactive charts.
+We've used an IPython Notebook that uses Plotly's widgets to create beautiful interactive charts.
 Read on to see how you can use interactive charts in your own notebooks by using Domino as a central notebook engine — on premise behind your firewall, or in the cloud.

 Domino lets you run IPython Notebook sessions on powerful cloud hardware (or your own centralized servers) without any setup.
 Our friends at Plotly gave us a great example notebook showing their notebook widgets, and we uploaded it to Domino so you can play with.